 Ensemble Committments

-• Rehearse and perform the work(s) to world class professional standards;
+• rehearse and perform the work(s) to world class professional standards;

-• Include a special statement in the concert house programme recognizing the Azrieli Music Prizes Performance Fund;
+• include a special statement in the concert house programme recognizing the Azrieli Music Prizes Performance Fund;

-• Maintain open, timely and professional communication with AMACC concerning the execution of the supported rehearsals and the concert; and
+• maintain open, timely and professional communication with AMACC concerning the execution of the supported rehearsals and the concert; and

-• Provide a final report to AMACC following completion of the concert, including:
+• provide a final report to AMACC following completion of the concert, including:

 • a letter recognizing the Azrieli Foundation’s support through AMP-PF;